Hyundai Venue

+The Venue is not marketed in Europe (except Ukraine) in favor of the European-focused, Hyundai i20-based Bayon which was introduced in 2021.

+As of 2023, the Venue is positioned below the Kona or Creta, and above the Exter or Casper in Hyundai's international crossover lineup.

+First generation (QX; 2019)

 Overview

-Two versions of the Venue were developed and produced for different markets.
-The Korean-made Venue is code named QX or QX1, while the Indian-oriented, internally code named as QXi, is shorter in length and wheelbase than the Korean version.
+The Venue debuted at the 2019 New York International Auto Show.
+Two versions of the Venue were developed and produced for different markets: The Korean-made Venue is code-named QX (or QX1), while the Indian-oriented model, code-named QXi, is shorter in length and wheelbase than the Korean version.
+It shares its platform with the fifth-generation Accent.

-The Venue is not marketed in Europe in favour of the European-focused, Hyundai i20-based Bayon which was introduced in 2021.